Klamath Mountain Trail Conditions

 Here's some selected information on Salmon-Scott Rivers Ranger District's trails:

-(1) A CCC crew logged and brushed out the Little North Fork Salmon Trail, and made tread repairs, spring 2023, from the lower trailhead to Uncles Creek.
+(2) Little North Fork Salmon Trail: Spring 2023, a CCC crew logged and brushed out the trail, and made tread repairs, from the lower trailhead to Uncles Creek.
 From there to the intersection of the tie trail from the Cherry Creek Road end, the trail hasn't been worked since 2018.
-That winter, the trail washed out "in an impassable way" at Snowslide Gulch.
-The Forest Service has "ambitions" to make repairs, but funding hasn't been secured.
+Winter 2018, the trail washed out "in an impassable way" at Snowslide Gulch.
+The Forest Service has "ambitions" to make repairs, but as of summer 2025, funding hasn't been secured.
 Summer 2023, the Forest Service crew worked the tie trail, and the Little North Fork Salmon Trail from the end of the tie trail all the way to English Peak Lookout.

 o Happy Camp-Oak Knoll R.D.--This district's trail maintenance program is unfortunately much reduced in recent years.
 This district also uses the "Recreation Conditions Report" described above under the Salmon-Scott Rivers R.D.
 We recommend contacting the Salmon-Scott Rivers R.D. for further information, as that district's staff have assumed the bulk of the responsibility for maintenance on the Happy Camp-Oak Knoll R.D.